-Completion of Procedures letter from the University of Liverpool in accordance with their process.

-- 9.4 Where complaints are upheld and academic resolution lies with a University of Liverpool Board of Examiners, any dissatisfaction with the final decision of the Board of Examiners would be an issue for an assessment appeal rather than further complaint. - 9.5 All applications to the OIA must be made within 12 months of the date of the outcome letter issued to the complainant. - 9.6 The OIA's Scheme Rules and guidelines are available on its website www.oiahe.org.uk
+- 9.2 Complainants will be issued with a Completion of Procedures letter when the University has completed a Review of a Formal Complaint and reached a final decision. - 9.4 Where complaints are upheld and academic resolution lies with a University of Liverpool Board of Examiners, any dissatisfaction with the final decision of the Board of Examiners would be an issue for an assessment appeal rather than further complaint. - 9.5 All applications to the OIA must be made within 12 months of the date of the outcome letter issued to the complainant. - 9.6 The OIA's Scheme Rules and guidelines are available on its website www.oiahe.org.uk

 Responsible Manager Title

 Carol Dadd Director of Quality and Compliance

-Emma Williams Head of Quality
+Megan Hofmann Head of Quality

-Date of Approval December 2023
+Date of Approval November 2024

-Related Policies and Procedures University of Liverpool Student Complaints Policy and Procedure University of Liverpool Appeals and Complaints Procedure for Applicants
+Related Policies and Procedures University of Liverpool Student Complaints Policy and Procedure

+University of Liverpool Admissions Appeals and Complaints Procedure for Applicants